 Even if no other uranium deposits are discovered, there are three other potential sources of uranium.
 The easiest source is in the depleted uranium tails from Pakistan's enrichment programme to date.
 The tails contain about 0.2-0.3% U-235 content.
 Uranium with a U-235 content of about 0.6% is also available in the spent fuel from military reactors and, at lower enrichment levels, in spent fuel from power reactors.
 The uranium could be separated using existing reprocessing facilities.
 A third possibility is the extraction of uranium from rock phosphate, which is removed anyway when di-ammonium phosphate is produced for fertiliser.
-Pakistan has been producing this fertiliser since 1999 and freely imports phosphoric acid from Morocco.49 Although extracting uranium in this manner is not economical for commercial ventures, it may suffice for military purposes.
+Pakistan has been producing this fertiliser since 1999 and freely imports phosphoric acid from Morocco.
+Although extracting uranium in this manner is not economical for commercial ventures, it may suffice for military purposes.
 Whether any or all of these methods would produce enough uranium for a further expansion in Pakistan's fissile-material production is unclear.

 In addition to constraints imposed by the availability of uranium, the size of the arsenal will depend on perceived needs, which can change.
 Although Pakistan insists that it is not necessary to match India 'weapon for weapon', the size and composition of India's arsenal are significant factors in Pakistan's strategic plans.
 Pakistani officials have occasionally posited that India aims to acquire 400 nuclear weapons.
 In 2004, an Indian Ministry of Defence official was quoted as saying that India in the next 5-7 years would have 300-400 fission and thermonuclear weapons distributed to air, sea and land forces.
 Apart from that unscripted remark by an unnamed official, India has never assigned a specific number to its nuclear policy of credible minimum deterrence.
+Nor has Pakistan.
+The nation's official line is that it needs only enough to deter India.
+It is doubtful that Pakistan would feel the need for 400 for this purpose, even if India were judged to have that many.
+The number depends on targeting requirements.
+American arms-control expert Michael Krepon concludes that at present, the nuclear requirements emphasise credibility over minimalism.
+The stockpile will likely continue to expand as long as the programme is seen as successful, relations with India remain contentious and Pakistan's sense of international isolation worsens.

-Nor has According to a senior Pakistani official, by about 2020, plutonium production may be adequate for its defence purposes, although those requirements could change depending on the international environment.
+According to a senior Pakistani official, by about 2020, plutonium production may be adequate for its defence purposes, although those requirements could change depending on the international environment.
 Ahmed contends that if uraniumore limits are reached in 2020, it would impose an upper limit of about 200-250 weapons.
 Similarly, a senior Pakistani official told a European scholar: 'if China doesn't need more than 200-250 weapons, why should we?'